tytydraco/yessleep/out/The_Lavender_Room_Part_II.md

 I had no idea how long it had been since I had started working at the Lavender room.
 What I did know however, was that I had been drinking far too much.
 The revelation came on a day when I hadn't taken a shot before leaving my room for my shift dealing cards to the regulars.
 Occasionally a new face would come through the doors and I would want to tell them to run, to put as much distance between them and the building and themselves as they could, but my throat seemed to seal up, and my lips would freeze in a professional smile.

 It didn't matter that my cheeks were tired and sore, the muscles of my face refused to relax.
 I also found that I was unable to say anything that was not related to whatever game I was working that night as long as I was on the clock.
-When iit was my day off, I seemed to have more free will but still found myself unable to say anything negative about the place.
+When it was my day off, I seemed to have more free will but still found myself unable to say anything negative about the place.
 I also had no desire to leave.
 I began to wonder if everyone who lived and worked at the place had the same issues that I was having.
 I got an opportunity a few days later while I was sitting at my usual table after work.

 I spotted one of my co-workers at the bar.
 She was a rather attractive middle-aged woman with red hair, named Nadine.
 Her voice still held a trace of her original Irish accent though it had definitely been weathered by her time in America.